fwhigh/fwhigh.github.io/_posts/2021-05-24-ml-model-selection-with-metaflow.md

 I had to break some Scikit-learn patterns to make things work but it wasn't too painful.

-I'm interested in hearing your ideas, too.
+I'm interested in any other ideas you might have.
+Enjoy!
-Are you using Metaflow?
-How do you use it?